TumzeeAnalyst/SQL-Project-Layoffs/EDA.md

 WHERE percentage_laid_off = 1
 ORDER BY funds_raised_millions DESC;

+-- To know the sum of total layoffs by company

 SELECT company, SUM(total_laid_off)
 FROM layoffs_static2
 GROUP BY company
 ORDER BY 2 DESC;

+-- To know the date from when the layoff started and the end date

 SELECT MIN(`date`), MAX(`date`)
 FROM layoffs_static2;

+-- To know the sum of total layoffs by industry

 SELECT industry, SUM(total_laid_off)
 FROM layoffs_static2
 GROUP BY industry
 ORDER BY 2 DESC;

+-- To know the sum of total layoffs by country

 SELECT country, SUM(total_laid_off)
 FROM layoffs_static2
 GROUP BY country
 ORDER BY 2 DESC;

+-- To know the sum of total layoffs by Year

 SELECT YEAR(`date`), SUM(total_laid_off)
 FROM layoffs_static2